 - Gain or loss of a significant customer or supplier;

 - Important product developments;

-- A significant lawsuit or claim; and
+- A significant lawsuit or claim or resolution of such litigation;

-- Significant financing developments.
+- Significant financing developments; and

 Non-public information is information that has not yet been made public by Greif.
 Information is only considered public when Greif makes an official announcement and the investing public has had an adequate opportunity to see or hear and digest such information.
 As a result, information is not generally deemed public until the third business day after the information has been released to the public.

 The consequences of an insider trading violation can be severe:

 - Traders and Tippers.
 Directors, officers and employees (or their tippees) who trade on material non-public information may be subject to the following penalties:

 - A civil penalty of up to three times the profit gained or loss avoided;

 - A criminal fine of up to $5 million (no matter the profit gained or loss avoided); and